kamaleshwaran-A/College-Placement-Solutions/README.md

-# College Placement System 🎓
+# Placematics 🎓

 ## 📌 Description
-The **College Placement System** is a comprehensive full-stack web application developed to streamline and digitize the campus placement process.
+The **Placematics** is a comprehensive full-stack web application developed to streamline and digitize the campus placement process.
 This system allows:

 - 👨‍🎓 Students to register, update profiles, and apply for job openings.
 - 🏢 Companies to post job opportunities and manage candidate applications.